culturedigitalskills/2024-360-digitisation/episodes/camerasetup-acquisition.Rmd

 \

 ### Compact cameras and mobile phones
-Using a compact camera or a mobile phone to shoot spherical panorama photographs are slightly different than using a DSLR or a specialized 360 camera.
+Using a compact camera or a mobile phone to shoot spherical panorama photographs is slightly different than using a DSLR or a specialized 360 camera.
-To use this equipment you will need to follow this basic steps:
+To use this equipment you will need to follow these basic steps:

-- Position the tripod at the point where you want to take the photographs from and make sure is leveled with the bubble.
+- Position the tripod at the point where you want to take the photographs and make sure is levelled with the bubble.

 - Mount the [rotating (mount) mechanism](https://www.manfrotto.com/global/move-quick-release-system-mvaqr/) on the tripod.

-- Mount the camera or the mobile phone (with a [tripod adapter](https://www.manfrotto.com/global/products/smartphones-action-cameras-drones/smartphone-accessories/)) on top of the rotating mount and turn it on and make sure is leveled with the level function.
+- Mount the camera or the mobile phone (with a [tripod adapter](https://www.manfrotto.com/global/products/smartphones-action-cameras-drones/smartphone-accessories/)) on top of the rotating mount and turn it on and make sure is levelled with the level function.

-- Adjust the light setting on the camera or on the app.
-Setting for acquiring well lighted photographs are the same setting for standard DSRL cameras (although there are some limitations on compact cameras and mobile phones).
-You should be already  familiar with this settings.
+- Adjust the light setting on the camera or the app.
+Settings for acquiring well-lighted photographs are the same settings for standard DSRL cameras (although there are some limitations on compact cameras and mobile phones).
+You should be already familiar with these settings.
 If you need some help you can consult [this guideline](https://capturetheatlas.com/camera-settings/)

 - Start shooting the first photograph.